Orillusion/orillusion-web/docs/guide/interaction/pickfire.md

 ```

 - The `box` on the left uses `BoxColliderShape` with the same shape for detection, which has better accuracy.
-- The `sphere` on the right also uses `BoxColliderShape`, but the clickable area is larger than the actual model, resulting in lower accuracy.
+- The `sphere` on the middle also uses `BoxColliderShape`, but the clickable area is larger than the actual model, resulting in lower accuracy.
+- The `sphere` on the right uses `MeshColliderShape`, which cloud perfectly conform to all vertices of the model, offering the highest precision, but it consumes more performance for collision detection, therefore it is not recommended for complex objects.

 <Demo :height="400" src="/demos/interaction/pick_bound.ts"></Demo>